drizzle-team/brocli/README.md

 -   `options` - object containing command options created using `string()` and `boolean()` functions

+-   `transform` - optional function to preprocess options before they are passed to handler
+    :warning: - type of return mutates type of handler's input

 -   `handler` - function, which will be executed in case of successful option parse

 -   `help` - function or string, which will be executed or printed when help is called for this command

+-   `subcommands` - subcommands for command
+    :warning: - command can't have subcommands and `positional` options at the same time

 ### Running commands